nxp-mcuxpresso/audio-voice-components/README.md

 The Synchronous Sample Rate Converter (SSRC) software module converts an audio signal (mono or stereo) with a certain sampling frequency to an audio signal with another sampling frequency.
-More details about SSRC are available in the User Guide, which is located in `ssrc\doc\`.
+More details about SSRC are available in the [User Guide](ssrc/doc/ugindex.md).

 ## Opus
 For Opus decoder and encoder documentation please see following link: [opus](https://opus-codec.org/docs/opus_api-1.3.1/).